rob-moss/terraform-iks/tfe/README.md

 ## Optional Variables

-Below are additional varaibles.
+Below are additional variables that have been assigned default values already.
 Confirm anything that needs to change for your environment.
 The default values are shown below.

 * Terraform Cloud Default Variables